 Reflections by Angie Malmgren

-Another memory that came to me was of a scripture that I had been wondering about for about three months.
-It was the words of one of the prophets: “Zeal for thy house consumes me.”
-The sense I had at the time was that Christ was trying to tell me, “at this stage of your life, this is not a good thing.”
-When I got home and looked up that journal entry.
-It was on October 28, 2008, three months before I went into the hospital and this is what I wrote: “You are cautioning me to slow down, to be more balanced in my work.
-Is that what you’re really saying or am I putting words in your mouth, Jesus?
-Please respond.”
-This is what I sensed Jesus saying to me: “My desire is that you be prepared for the changes that are occurring in this ministry.
-To be open to the new things I am doing at Jesus House and to let go of everything that would block the Holy Spirit working in your midst in this ministry and in your life.
+When I came home from the hospital this is what I wrote in my journal three months before I entered the hospital: “My desire is that you be prepared for the changes that are occurring in this ministry.
+To be open to the new things I am doing at Jesus House and to let go of everything that would block the Holy Spirit working in this ministry and in your life.
 Be more at peace with everything.
 Allow me to take the lead here.
 Let go and let me have the reins of this work.”
 Little did I know that this WOULD BE A TURNING POINT IN MY LIFE.
 Although everyone was concerned that I wouldn’t pull through this illness, I knew deep inside that there was more for me.
 Not so much to do, but to be present to in a new way.